aws-amplify/docs/js/authentication.md

 Here is the sample for creating a CAPTCHA challenge with a Lambda Trigger.

-The `Define Auth Challenge Lambda Trigger` creates a CAPTCHA as a challenge to the user.
+The `Create Auth Challenge Lambda Trigger` creates a CAPTCHA as a challenge to the user.
 The URL for the CAPTCHA image and  the expected answer is added to the private challenge parameters:

 ```javascript
 export const handler = async (event) => {